How to Handle the 3 Types of IRS Audits

 Everyone dreads the inevitable time of year when you’re gathering paperwork and receipts to file your annual tax return.
 This process can be complicated, especially for self-employed taxpayers and business owners, because of the many documents involved and ever-changing rules.

 Why Am I Being Audited?

-Your first question, if you’re dealing with an IRS audit, is probably “why.”
-Most people assume that they’re being audited because there’s a significant issue with their tax returns that they overlooked before they filed.
+Your first question, if you’re dealing with an IRS audit, is probably, “Why me?”
+Most people assume they’re being audited because there’s a significant issue with their tax returns that they overlooked before they filed.
 The reality is that the IRS may audit you for many different reasons, and it’s not always because they think you’re cheating on your taxes.
 Here are a few reasons why you may be audited:

-There are three distinct types of tax audits, and the IRS has the final say in which one they plan to use.
-Each one is performed using a different method and will always require cooperation on your part.
+There are three types of tax audits, and the IRS has the final say in which one they use.
+Each is performed using a different method and will always require cooperation on your part.
 Here is what you need to know about each type:

 The first type of audit is called a correspondence audit, and it’s the most common method.
-Correspondence audits are geared toward less-complicated tax returns, and the IRS representative can usually perform the audit by mail.
-If you’re being audited, a corresspondence audit is the most preferred choice since you won’t need to talk to anyone in person to get it over with.
+Correspondence audits are geared toward tax returns with fewer complications, and the IRS representative can usually perform the audit by mail.
+A correspondence audit is likely the preferred choice since you won’t need to talk to anyone in person to get it over with.

-An office audit is performed for some cases, and you will have to take your receipts and documentation directly to a local IRS office and speak with an IRS agent.
-This type of audit is common among small business owners, or where a lot of paperwork is required.
+The next type is an office audit, in which you have to take your receipts and documentation to a local IRS office and speak with an agent.
+This type of audit is common among small-business owners or where a lot of paperwork is involved.

-And finally, a field audit is similar to the office method, but the IRS agent instead comes to your home or place of business.
-Field audits are much more complex, and they require an experienced tax professional to perform.
+A field audit is similar to the office method, but the IRS agent instead comes to your home or place of business.
+Field audits are much more complex, usually requiring an experienced tax professional to represent you.
 The IRS agent will give you plenty of advance notice if they plan to conduct a field audit so you can prepare and get in touch with someone to assist you.

 IRS Audit Notifications